nmorawski/DataStructuresS25/hwk/02_ride_sharing/README.md

 ## Program Requirements & Submission Details

 In this assignment, you are required to use a vector to store all drivers, and use a vector to store all riders.
 You are NOT allowed to use any data structures we have not learned so far, especially std::list.
+Your program should involve the definition of at least two classes that have their own .h and .cpp files, named appropriately.

 Use good coding style when you design and implement your program.
 Organize your program into functions: don’t put all the code in main!
-Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/spring24/csci1200/homework_policies.php) as you put the finishing touches on your solution.
+Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/spring25/csci1200/homework_policies.php) as you put the finishing touches on your solution.
 Be sure to make up new test cases to fully debug your program and don’t forget to comment your code!
 Use the provided template [README.txt](./README.txt) file for notes you want the grader to read.
-You must do this assignment on your own, as described in the [Collaboration Policy & Academic Integrity](https://www.cs.rpi.edu/academics/courses/spring24/csci1200/academic_integrity.php) page.
+You must do this assignment on your own, as described in the [Collaboration Policy & Academic Integrity](https://www.cs.rpi.edu/academics/courses/spring25/csci1200/academic_integrity.php) page.
 If you did discuss the problem or error messages, etc. with anyone, please list their names in your
 README.txt file.

-**Due Date**: 01/25/2024, Thursday, 10pm.
+**Due Date**: 01/23/2025, Thursday, 10pm.

 ## Rubric